MauriceGit/Delaunay_Triangulation/README.md

 * **Voronoi-Diagrams:**

-    The voronoi-diagram-part of the program is still to be done.
-    The idea is to take the delaunay-triangulation and transform it to voronoi-regions.
+    The delaunay-triangulation is taken and transformed in O(n) into voronoi-regions.
-    The regions will then be rendered and colored just like the triangles before.
+    These regions will then be rendered into an image just like the triangles before.
-    It might look a little better or at least interesting :)
+    The color is determined by the average color of each corner and the center of the polygon.

+* **Point-Distribution:**
+    There are different options for determining points in the image for triangulation.
+    Points can be determined from edge-detection and are more common in parts of the image where bigger color-differences occure.
+    Otherwise points can be distributed equally over the image space.
+    The choice has a quite big influence on the outcome-image.
+For the delaunay-triangulation I prefer more points in edging areas.
+For voronoi-regions it looks more pleasant if the regions are more equally distributed.
+    Anyway the results are stunning (in my opinion) :).